Incendo/cloud-docs/docs/kotlin/extensions.md

 `MutableCommandBuilder` is a small DSL for `Command.Builder` which allows for the creation of commands in more idiomatic Kotlin.

-You can initiate the mutable command builder using `CommandManager.commandBuilder` or create and register the command in one step by using `CommandManager.buildAndRegister`.
+You can initiate the mutable command builder using `CommandManager#commandBuilder` or create and register the command in one step by using `CommandManager#buildAndRegister`.

 ```kotlin title="Example MutableCommandBuilder usage"
 manager.buildAndRegister("command") {